 Begin your hike at Twin Branches Road and follow the signs that point toward Hunters Woods.
 This route adds some hills to your walk.
 Alternatively, you can park on Soapstone Road and enjoy a level section of the paved path that is stroller and wheelchair-friendly.

 The nearby Lake Thoreau Loop Trail in Reston offers another nice option for spring hikes in Northern Virginia.

 7. Manassas National Battlefield

 Take the First Manassas Loop Hike for a fascinating walk through history.
 Or enjoy a shorter easy walk on the long boardwalk near the historic Stone Bridge.
 A third option is to explore the area near the Visitor Center on Henry Hill.
 Manassas is beautiful now, but a walk across the battlefields gives visitors a deeper appreciation of the difficult conditions and battles fought there by patriots from the north and the south.

 8. Huntley Meadows Park

 Explore a unique hemi-marsh on the Huntley Meadows Park hike, a hidden gem in the Fairfax County Park system.
 The wetland is perfect for a spring hike when the plants, animals, and birds emerge from their winter naps.
 Walk the 2-mile loop trail from the Visitor Center through the woodlands and over the beautiful marsh boardwalk.

 You may see resident beavers and deer, and you are sure to see turtles and a great variety of birds.
 On one visit beavers had built their dam over part of the boardwalk, offering a close-up look at nature.
-The Observation Tower is a great place for a picnic and to enjoy the view.
+The Observation Tower is a lovely place for a picnic and to enjoy the view.
 After your hike, stop in the Visitor Center to learn more about the unique nature that calls Huntley Meadows home.

-Huntley Meadows wide stone dust trail and boardwalk are stroller-friendly and ADA compliant.
+Huntley Meadows’s wide stone dust trail and boardwalk are stroller-friendly and ADA compliant.